What is Shizenha-Kintsugi®?

 “Shizenha-Kintsugi” is “Natural-Kintsugi” that uses only natural materials.

-The Hakatashitsugei has independently developed and trademarked a method that uses only natural materials, known as “自然派金継ぎ®/Shizenha-Kintsugi.”
+Based on this tradition, Hakatashitsugei has independently developed and trademarked a method that uses only natural materials, known as “自然派金継ぎ®/Shizenha-Kintsugi.”

 This safe and secure technique eliminates concerns about solvents, both during the creation process and when using the finished piece.

-What is Kintsugi?
+What is kintsugi?

 called “urushi,” to restore and transform broken ceramics.

-“KINTSUGI” has been gaining worldwide attention.
+“kintsugi” has been gaining worldwide attention.

 Technical Roots